About Bring the Noise

 Our aim with ‘Bring the Noise’ is to make music teaching and learning easy and engaging right across the curriculum, supporting teachers to place music education at the heart of every classroom.

-Therefore in September 2019 we will launch our ambitious educational campaign to inspire every child aged between four and seven-years-old across the UK to take their first steps towards a life of musical enjoyment.
+Bring the Noise will support teachers and parents to help every child aged between four and seven-years-old, across the UK, to take their first steps towards a life of musical enjoyment.

 Resources for your classroom and beyond